Kate Middleton's Perfect $50 Work Pant Is Still in Stock

 Kate Middleton just wore the perfect work pant and it's from Zara!

 The Duchess of Cambridge made a surprise appearance on Wednesday at the Sunshine House Children and Young People's Health and Development Center.
-Kate looked simply chic in an all-black ensemble of polka-dot Equipment silk shirt, suede Gianvito Rossi pumps and a wide-leg, culotte-style pant from Zara.
+Kate looked simply chic in an all-black ensemble of polka-dot Equipment silk shirt ($280 at Bloomingdale's), suede Gianvito Rossi pumps and a wide-leg, culotte-style pant from Zara.

 The royal previously has worn pieces from the affordable retailer.
 Her high-waisted black pant is only $50, and it's a fantastic piece for any working woman's wardrobe that's guaranteed to be worn in heavy rotation.
 You can style it with a classic shirt like Kate, pair with a bright nubby sweater once colder temperatures kick in or slip on a bodysuit and blazer for nighttime.